Protocol Review Process

 Q. What if I am an unaffiliated researcher wanting to recruit subjects from the UC Merced community?

-If you are a non-UC Merced researcher who wishes to recruit from the UC Merced community but are not collaborating with a UC Merced principal investigator, then UC Merced is not engaged in the research and no IRB review is needed.
+If you are a non-UC Merced researcher who wishes to recruit from the UC Merced community but is not collaborating with a UC Merced principal investigator, then UC Merced is not engaged in the research, and no IRB review is needed.
 The non-UC Merced researcher is responsible for abiding by the policies of his/her home institution’s IRB and for obtaining appropriate permission to recruit from UC Merced groups and organizations.
-Please contact the IRB office for more information at email@example.com.
+Please contact the IRB office for more information at firstname.lastname@example.org.